Amazon: marketplace guide

 - Localized name - Localizador de imágenes de productos Swatch: URL de la imagen de la muestra (ES).

-- Color name - the color of the product.
+- Color - the color of the product.

-- Department - defines the target audience.
+- Department - defines the product's target audience based on gender or age.
 E.g.: women, boys, babies.

-- Material composition - the generic material composition of the product.
-E.g.: 20% polyester, 80% cotton.
+- Material - the material composition of the product.
+Use a semicolon ( ; ) to separate materials.
+E.g.: 20% polyester; 80% cotton.

 - Recommended browse nodes - sets the specific category, which is what Amazon bases its search on.
 E.g.: backpacks > casual daypacks.

-If you want to set variants, i.e.: different sizes/colors of a product, the Relationship type and Variation theme must also be set.
+To set up product variations, the Relationship type and Variation theme must also be set.
 For more information on this, check out Amazon: creating variant products.

-When mapping additional fields such as height or width, it is mandatory to also map the unit of measurement used.
-E.g.: centimeters, millimeters, inches, etc.
+When mapping additional attributes such as height or width, it is mandatory to also map the unit of measurement used.
+E.g.: cm, mm, etc.

 Offer